carlosdagos/blog/posts/2015-02-15-on-reversing-strings.markdown

 	1) I must write 🤔
 	2) I have one (1) input, and it's of type "string"
-	3) I have one (1) output, and it's of type "string", but it's a reversed
+	3) I have one (1) output, and it's of type "string", but it's reversed

 Seemingly I complied with everything..
 Until I go a test the next code...